shimming-toolbox/helpDocMd/README.md

 To publish it, the process is simple:

 1. Assemble the list of .m files and/or code-containing directories that you want to include as entries in a string vector: let's call it `src`.
+   (By default, if `src` is a directory, it will be searched recursively for *documentable* .m files.)

 2. Initialize a `Documentor` object (e.g. one called `Dr`) with your list:
 ```